 Electric chainsaws and the gorge of misery

-Lithium batteries are making everything better.
-So why do mid-size electric power tools suck?
+Lithium batteries are great -- so why do mid-size electric power tools suck in 2024?

 In the previous article, I mentioned the California ban on certain gas-powered tools.
 I noted that in the suburbs, the legislation makes perfect sense: battery-operated equipment is less noisy, less polluting, and quite adequate for most yard work.